arangodb/foxx-cli/README.md

 To learn more about Foxx, see the [official ArangoDB Foxx documentation](https://docs.arangodb.com/3/Manual/Foxx/).

-**NOTE: foxx-cli is not yet production ready nor available on npm.
+:warning: **NOTE: foxx-cli is not yet production ready nor available on npm.
 The documentation is currently full of lies.
 Please come back later.
-For details see [the project roadmap](./ROADMAP.md)**
+For details see [the project roadmap](./ROADMAP.md).** :warning:

 ## Table of Contents